 - Preheat the oven to 350 degrees F.

 - Cook the onions and garlic for about 3 minutes.

 - Stir in the tomato paste, carrots, thyme, rosemary, and season with salt and pepper.

-- Add the chicken stock and place the chicken back in the pot.
+- Add the chicken stock (or chicken broth) and place the chicken back in the pot.

 - Bring the chicken stew to a boil, cover, and bake for 40 minutes.

 - Add the mushrooms and potatoes, cover, and cook for an additional 40 minutes.

 - Remove the chicken from the pot, stir in the cream, check for seasoning and cook uncovered for 10 minutes.